Do you need to express love in Japanese?

 - Barentain o issho ni sugoshite kureru?

 This sentence isn’t practical for Japan.
 Why?
-Valentine’s Day is a day when guys get chocolates for girls.
-Not a day to be “asked.
-“Take my chocolate, dammit!”
-However, if it useful if you want to do it the western way, if you’re in America, Canada or such.
+Valentine’s Day is a day when guys get chocolates FROM girls.
+However, it is useful if you want to do it the western way, if you’re in America, Canada or such.
 Then, you can ask a Japanese girl to be your Valentine!

 3. You mean so much to me.

 - Anata wa watashi ni totte, totemo daiji na sonzai desu.

 Daiji is a good word.
 Quite often used in Japanese, so the feeling should come across well.

 4. You’re so beautiful.

 - Kimi wa totemo utsukushii yo.